oeoeoe/GoodVibrations/What.md

 title: What is Good Vibrations?
 ---

+Here we will describe what Good Vibrations is and how it works.

 ## The Challenge

 Private messages can contain sensitive and secret information that no one but the recipient is supposed to see.
 A question that we have set out to solve is: How can you send and receive secret messages via cellphones without the need of hiding the screen from others?